 Your coupon should come with a link to an online booking site where you can enter the ID number from your coupon and make a booking at a local clinic.

 Alternatively, you can check the list of inoculation sites in your area.
 Then, visit the website of the designated clinic closest to you, or contact them via phone to inquire about the next available booking.

 Reservations for vaccines at the Tokyo mass inoculation centre can be booked online or via telephone.
 An English booking hotline is available from 7am to 9pm daily: 0570 056 750.

 Who can get vaccinated?

-The mass vaccination centres only offer the Moderna vaccine, while Pfizer is available at many clinics.
 See the government’s list of inoculation sites for information on which vaccines are available in your area.

 What to bring to your appointment